detky/PowerArray/README.md

 <ul>
 	<li>
-		For global functions (as all auxiliary functions BiggerThan, SmallerThan, In, InIgnoreCase, Like, NotLike, etc.) you have to use the prefix "pa.".
+		For global functions (as all auxiliary functions GreaterThan, SmallerThan, In, InIgnoreCase, Like, NotLike, etc.) you have to use the prefix "pa.".
 For example by using the pa standard function <a href="#functionSmallerThan">SmallerThan</a>: <br>
 		<table>
 			<tr>
 				<td>use</td>